 Crossing a financial tipping point does not seem to have altered people's attitudes on population growth, ecological overshoot, global climate change, or even infectious exuberance, although all involve global tipping points.
 Perhaps enough time has not passed for reaction, although people should be asking what else could go wrong.

-Acknowledgements.
-I am indebted to Darla Donald for transcribing the handwritten draft of this commentary and for editorial assistance.
-Alvin Lucier, Paul Ehrlich, Karen Cairns, and Paula Kullberg called useful references to my attention.
+Acknowledgments.
+I am indebted to Alvin Lucier, Paul Ehrlich, Karen Cairns, and Paula Kullberg for calling useful references to my attention.